mdn/content/files/en-us/learn/html/multimedia_and_embedding/images_in_html/test_your_skills_colon__html_images/index.md

 ---
 {{learnsidebar}}

-The aim of this skill test is to assess whether you've understood our [Images in HTML](/en-US/docs/Learn/HTML/Multimedia_and_embedding/Images_in_HTML) article.
+The aim of this skill test is to assess whether you understand [images and how to embed them in HTML](/en-US/docs/Learn/HTML/Multimedia_and_embedding/Images_in_HTML).

 > **Note:** You can try out solutions in the interactive editors below.
 However, it may be helpful to download the code and use an online tool such as [CodePen](https://codepen.io/), [jsFiddle](https://jsfiddle.net/), or [Glitch](https://glitch.com/) to work on the tasks.
 >
 > If you get stuck, then ask us for help — see the [Assessment or further help](#assessment_or_further_help) section at the bottom of this page.

-## HTML images 1
+## Task 1

-In this task we want you to embed a simple image of some Blueberries into the page.
+In this task, we want you to embed a simple image of some Blueberries into the page.
 You need to:

 - Add the path to the image to an appropriate attribute to embed it on the page.
 The image is called `blueberries.jpg`, and it is in a folder inside the current folder called `images`.
 - Add some alternative text to an appropriate attribute to describe the image, for people that cannot see it.